Randomness for Free: Definitions

 \section{Definitions}

-In this section we present the definition of concurrent games of partial information and their subclasses, and related notions of strategies and objectives.
-Our model of game is essentially the same as in~\cite{GriponS09} and is equivalent to the model of stochastic games with signals~\cite{MSZ94,DBLP:conf/lics/BertrandGG09}.
+In this section we present the definition of concurrent games of partial information and their subclasses, and notions of strategies and objectives.
+Our model of game is equivalent to the model of stochastic games with signals~\cite{MSZ94,DBLP:conf/lics/BertrandGG09} (in stochastic games with signals, the players receive signals which represent information about the game, which in our model is represented as observations).
 A \emph{probability distribution} on a finite set $A$ is a function $\kappa: A \to [0,1]$ such that $\sum_{a \in A} \kappa(a) = 1$.
 We denote by $\dist(A)$ the set of probability distributions on $A$.

-{\bf Concurrent games of partial observation.} A \emph{concurrent game of partial observation} (or simply a \emph{game}) is a tuple $G=\tuple{S,A_1,A_2,\trans,\Obs_1,\Obs_2}$ with the following components: \begin{enumerate} \item \emph{(State space).} $S$ is a finite set of states; \item \emph{(Actions).} $A_i$ ($i=1,2$) is a finite set of actions for Player~$i$; \item \emph{(Probabilistic transition function).} $\trans : S \times A_1 \times A_2 \to \dist(S)$ is a concurrent probabilistic transition function that given a current state $s$, actions~$a_1$ and~$a_2$ for both players gives the transition probability $\trans(s,a_1,a_2)(s')$ to the next state $s'$; \item \emph{(Observations).} $\Obs_i \subseteq 2^S$ ($i=1,2$) is a finite set of observations for Player~$i$ that partition the state space~$S$.
-These partitions uniquely define functions $\obs_i: S \to \Obs_i$ ($i=1,2$) that map each state to its observation such that $s \in \obs_i(s)$ for all $s \in S$. \end{enumerate}
+{\bf Concurrent games of partial observation.} A \emph{concurrent game of partial observation} (or simply a \emph{game}) is a tuple $G=\tuple{S,A_1,A_2,\trans,\Obs_1,\Obs_2}$ with the following components: \begin{enumerate} \item \emph{(State space).} $S$ is a finite set of states; \item \emph{(Actions).} $A_i$ ($i=1,2$) is a finite set of actions for player~$i$; \item \emph{(Probabilistic transition function).} $\trans : S \times A_1 \times A_2 \to \dist(S)$ is a concurrent probabilistic transition function that given a current state $s$, actions~$a_1$ and~$a_2$ for both players gives the transition probability $\trans(s,a_1,a_2)(s')$ to the next state~$s'$; for the sake of effectiveness, we assume that all probabilities in the transition function are rational; \item \emph{(Observations).} $\Obs_i \subseteq 2^S$ ($i=1,2$) is a finite set of observations for player~$i$ that partition the state space~$S$.
+These partitions uniquely define functions $\obs_i: S \to \Obs_i$ ($i=1,2$) that map each state to its observation (for player~$i$) such that $s \in \obs_i(s)$ for all $s \in S$. \end{enumerate}

+We sometimes relax the assumption that games have a finite state space, and we allow the set $S$ of states to be \emph{countable}.
+This is useful in the context of game solving, where we get a countable state space after fixing an arbitrary strategy for one of the players in a game.
+In our results we explicitly mention when we consider countable state space and when we consider finite state space.